Milliman-PRM/Milliman-Access-Portal/Notes/Roles and Actions - Users.md

 #### Client Admin with Profit Center Authority _(in addition to Client Admin)_

-- Create Root Client _(Needs Profit Center to be created by System Admin)_
+- Create Client _(Needs Profit Center to be created by System Admin)_
 - Delete Client _(Only if no further children in client and no content)_

 ### Content Access Administrator Page